egorOST84/test_cy_project/README.md

 #### :hammer_and_wrench: Configuration
 Config files:
-1. `cypress.config.js` - Main config file where default behavior of Cypress can be modified.
+1. `cypress.config.ts` - Main config file where default behavior of Cypress can be modified.
 [More info](https://docs.cypress.io/guides/references/configuration)
 2. `plugins/index.js` - Plugins file is where we can programmatically alter the resolved configuration [More info](https://docs.cypress.io/guides/tooling/plugins-guide#Use-Cases)

 This test suite is supporting multiple viewports (mobile and desktop).
 See `plugins/index.js` file